edf-hpc/puppet-hpc/puppet-config/modules/hpc_rsyslog/README.md

 arguments since the `logrotate_rules` hash is deep-merged with default rule definition from `params` private class.
 Other rules can be appended into the hash.

+The `service_override` parameter is a hash of a drop-in systemd service configuration file containing to override default rsyslog service settings.
+The default drop-in systemd service configuration file defined in `params` private class sets rsyslog soft maximum open fd limit to 8192.

 ## Limitations